Fort Alden |

 (1759 - 1760), Siefert Corners

 An outpost of Fort Stanwix for 50 men located at the Wood Creek dam, opposite the mouth of West Canada Creek.
 In ruins by 1776.
-Reconstructed.
 The Fort Rickey Children's Zoo/Game Farm is near the actual site.

 ¤ Fort Bull

 A stockaded star-shaped earthwork at the upper landing on Wood Creek, one mile west of Fort Newport.
 It was burned by the French in March 1756 (Fort Bull Massacre).
-It was rebuilt adjacent to first work in May-August 1756 and renamed Wood Creek Fort, a palisaded four-bastioned moated earthwork.
+It was rebuilt adjacent to the first work in May-August 1756 and renamed Wood Creek Fort, a palisaded four-bastioned moated earthwork.
 Destroyed by the British in August 1756 as they retreated before the French advance from Oswego.
 Trace remnants extant at Erie Canal Village (admission fee) on New London Road.

 ¤ Fort Newport